Commercial Bridging Loans Explained

 Short term

 If you expect to receive capital imminently, e.g. you are waiting for the sale of another property to go through, a bridging loan might be better suited to your needs than a mortgage.
-They’re usually available for anything between one and 24 months although some lenders will consider up to 36 months.
+They’re usually available for anything between one and 24 months, although some lenders will consider up to 36 months.

 Fast turnaround

-If you need fast access to funds, e.g. you are buying a property at auction and don’t have time to arrange a mortgage now, a bridging loan can buy you some time.
+If you need fast access to funds, e.g. you are buying a property at auction and don’t have time to arrange a mortgage now.
+A bridging loan can buy you some time.
 They can usually be arranged within days or weeks.

 Flexible requirements

-Or, if you don’t qualify for a mortgage, e.g. you can’t currently meet the income requirements, a bridging loan may still allow you to proceed with the property purchase.
+Or, if you don’t qualify for a mortgage, e.g. you can’t meet the income requirements, a bridging loan may still allow you to proceed with the property purchase.

 What commercial bridge loans can be used for

-If you’re buying a property at auction, a business mortgage could take too long to arrange.
+• Property auctions: If you’re buying a property at auction, a business mortgage could take too long to arrange.

-Taking out a bridging loan would give you the funds to secure the property and refinancing onto a commercial mortgage later would give you an exit strategy.
+Taking out a bridging loan would give you the funds to secure the property, and refinancing onto a commercial mortgage later would give you an exit strategy.

-Let’s say you have the capital and expertise to turn an empty building into a commercial premises.
+• Unmortgagable properties: Let’s say you have the capital and expertise to turn an empty building into a commercial premises.

 Some lenders might turn you down for a mortgage on a building that is in disrepair, but bridging finance providers can be more flexible.
 You could buy the property with a bridging loan, carry out the repairs and then take out a commercial mortgage based on its increased value for the exit.

-Let’s say your current credit/income situation makes you ineligible for a commercial mortgage in the immediate term, but these problems will be rectified within a matter of months.
-A bridging loan would allow you to close a property transaction quickly, although you will need to prove in advance that you would qualify for a commercial mortgage to serve as the exit.
+• You have short-term credit/cashflow problems: Let’s say your current credit/income situation makes you ineligible for a commercial mortgage immediately, but these problems will be rectified within months.
+A bridging loan would allow you to close a property transaction quickly, although you must prove in advance that you would qualify for a commercial mortgage to serve as the exit.

 Lenders and eligibility criteria